New Mexico Laws on Service Dogs and Emotional Support Animals

 Rules for Your Service Animal in New Mexico

 The ADA and New Mexico law prohibit public accommodations from charging a special admission fee or requiring you to pay any other extra cost to have your service animal with you.
-However, you may have to pay for any damage your animal causes.
+However, you might have to pay for any damage your animal causes.

-Under the ADA, a public accommodation may not ask you questions about your disability or demand to see certification, identification, or other proof of your animal's training or status.
-If it is not apparent what your service animal does, the establishment may ask you only whether it is a service animal, and what tasks it performs for you.
+Under the ADA, a public accommodation can't ask you questions about your disability or demand you show certification, identification, or other proof of your animal's training or status.
+If it isn't apparent what your service animal does, the establishment can ask you only whether it is a service animal and what tasks it performs for you.

 Are Service Animals Allowed in New Mexico Housing?

-In addition, the federal Fair Housing Act says that housing facilities must allow service dogs and emotional support animals, if necessary for a person with a disability to have an equal opportunity to use and enjoy the home.
-To fall under this provision, you must have a disability and you must have a disability-related need for the animal.
-In other words, the animal must work, perform tasks or services, or alleviate the emotional effects of your disability in order to qualify.
+Under the FHA, housing facilities must also allow emotional support animals, if necessary for someone with a disability to have an equal opportunity to use and enjoy the home.
+To fall under this provision, you must have:

 Boost Your Chance of Being Approved